awsdocs/amazon-kendra-developer-guide/doc_source/filtering.md

 When you use a string list field to create facets, the facet results returned are based on the contents of the string list\.
 For example, if you have a string list field that contains two items, one with the list "dachshund", "sausage dog" and one with the value "husky", you get `FacetResults` with three facets\.

-For more information, see [Query responses](query-response.md)\.
+For more information, see [Query responses and response types](query-responses-types.md)\.

 ## Using document attributes to filter search results<a name="search-filtering"></a>

 By default, `Query` returns all search results\.
 To filter responses, you can perform logical operations on the document attributes\.
 For example, if you only want documents for a specific city, you can filter on the "City" and "State" custom document attributes\.
-You use the [AttributeFilter](API_AttributeFilter.md) input parameter to create a Boolean operation on filters that you supply\.
+You use [AttributeFilter](https://docs.aws.amazon.com/kendra/latest/dg/API_AttributeFilter.html) to create a Boolean operation on filters that you supply\.

-Most attributes can be used to filter responses for all [response types](https://docs.aws.amazon.com/kendra/latest/dg/response-types.html)\.
+Most attributes can be used to filter responses for all [response types](https://docs.aws.amazon.com/kendra/latest/dg/query-responses-types.html)\.
 However, the `_excerpt_page_number` attribute is only applicable to `ANSWER` response types when filtering responses\.

 The following example shows how to perform a logical AND operation by filtering on a specific city, *Seattle*, and state, *Washington*\.